raketham/Java8-Examples/README.md

 A `java.util.Stream` represents a sequence of elements on which one or more operations can be performed.
 Stream operations are either _intermediate_ or _terminal_.
 While terminal operations return a result of a certain type, intermediate operations return the stream itself so you can chain multiple method calls in a row.
 Streams are created on a source, e.g. a `java.util.Collection` like lists or sets (maps are not supported).
 Stream operations can either be executed sequentially or parallely.

-> Streams are extremely powerful, so I wrote a separate [Java 8 Streams Tutorial](http://raja.com/posts/2014/07/31/java8-stream-tutorial-examples/). **You should also check out [Sequency](https://github.com/raja/sequency) as a similiar library for the web.**

-Let's first look how sequential streams work.
-First we create a sample source in form of a list of strings:

 ```java
 List<String> stringCollection = new ArrayList<>();